mail4hafij/pwa_service_worker/README.md

   // Not adding any cache when installing.
   // Otherwise - updates for those caches (added when installed)
   // will not be possible until clients uninstall or deregister
-  // service worker.
-  return self.skipWaiting();
+  // service worker from thei devices. return self.skipWaiting();
 });

 self.addEventListener("activate", (e) => {
-  // Removing all old cache when
+  // Removing all old caches when
   // activating new service worker. caches.delete("version-1");
   caches.delete("version-2");